Academy Xi Blog

 1. Implement explainable AI (XAI): Use models that provide human-understandable explanations of how decisions are made.

-2. Create accountability frameworks: Assign responsibility for AI outcomes across departments (e.g., ethics teams, compliance officers).
+2. Create accountability frameworks: Assign responsibility for AI outcomes across departments (e.g., AI ethics teams, compliance officers).

 3. Set up AI governance boards: Establish internal boards to oversee AI ethics, evaluate risks, and ensure responsible deployment.